 You may have heard that the stars at night are big and bright in Texas.
-The best places in the Lone Star State to stargaze are relatively far removed from the bright lights of the big cities.
-Whether you're gearing up for this month's Perseids meteor shower or just want to gaze at the Milky Way or see a shooting star, there's a few places that are perfect for soaking up the skies.
-Rather than drive aimlessly down some back road, or risk trespassing on private land, visit these 10 places that the best perfect for stargazing in Texas.
+The best places in the Lone Star State to stargaze are relatively far removed from the bright city lights where there is light pollution.
+Whether you're gearing up for this month's Perseids meteor shower or just want to gaze at the Milky Way or see a shooting star, there's a few places that are perfect for soaking up the night sky.
+Rather than drive aimlessly down some back road, or risk trespassing on private land, stargazers can visit these 10 places that are perfect for stargazing in Texas.
 Also, be sure to check Texas Parks and Wildlife to see when celestial events are forecasted.

 10. Resaca de la Palma State Park